community-privacy/community-privacy.github.io/_pages/team.md

 #### >> Riley Wong

-Riley Wong (they/them) is the principal of [Emergent Research](https://emergentresearch.net/), a consultancy lab for privacy, governance, and data.
-In particular, they investigate emerging privacy and cryptography tools with emphasis on applications for vulnerable communities as well as infrastructure for collective agency and consent.
+Riley Wong (they/them) consults and conducts research as the principal of [Emergent Research](https://emergentresearch.net/), investigating privacy, governance, and data.
+In particular, they're exploring emerging privacy and cryptography tools with emphasis on applications for vulnerable communities and infrastructure for collective agency and consent.

-They’ve [written](https://ash.harvard.edu/resources/privacy-preserving-data-governance/) on and given [talks](https://www.rileynwong.com/blog/2024/1/20/talk-privacy-preserving-data-governance-at-the-second-interdisciplinary-workshop-on-reimagining-democracy-iword-2023-harvard-kennedy-school-ash-center) on privacy-preserving data governance, [applications](https://www.emergentresearch.net/mpfhe-reporting) of [MP-FHE for vulnerable communities](https://www.rileynwong.com/blog/2024/11/17/talk-applications-of-mp-fhe-for-vulnerable-communities), [collective governance](https://www.rileynwong.com/blog/2024/3/11/talk-collective-governance-governance-archaeology), and more.
+They’ve [written](https://ash.harvard.edu/resources/privacy-preserving-data-governance/) and [given talks](https://www.rileynwong.com/blog/2024/1/20/talk-privacy-preserving-data-governance-at-the-second-interdisciplinary-workshop-on-reimagining-democracy-iword-2023-harvard-kennedy-school-ash-center) on privacy-preserving data governance, [applications](https://www.emergentresearch.net/mpfhe-reporting) of [MP-FHE for vulnerable communities](https://www.rileynwong.com/blog/2024/11/17/talk-applications-of-mp-fhe-for-vulnerable-communities), [collective governance](https://www.rileynwong.com/blog/2024/3/11/talk-collective-governance-governance-archaeology), [consent mechanisms](https://www.emergentresearch.net/consent-interfaces), and more.

 Previously, they were a research fellow with [0xPARC](https://0xparc.org/), machine learning engineer at Google, investigative journalism fellow at ProPublica, and a QTBIPOC community organizer.